 Learn to say I don’t know more often and then see how simple life is.

-If you got accepted/rejected in an interview don’t take it entirely upon yourself.
+If you got accepted/rejected in an interview, don’t take it entirely upon yourself.
 There may be many things at play.
-Interviewer might select you because they have rejected last 12 candidates and there is pressure to go easy in evaluation.
-Interviewer might reject you because they don’t want a highly skilled developer career burn into ashes in their shitty company.
+Interviewers might select you because they have rejected the last 12 candidates, and there is pressure to go easy in evaluation.
+Interviewers might reject you because they don’t want a highly skilled developer career to burn into ashes in their shitty company.
 So take it easy.

 While it may sound very cool to hear “Your team heavily depends on you”, you are actually digging your grave…very slowly.